jaebradley/basketball_reference_web_scraper/README.md

 pip install basketball_reference_web_scraper
 ```

-This library requires `Python 3` and only supports seasons after `2001`
+This library requires `Python 3` and only supports seasons after the `1999-2000` season

 ## Client